bss114/protocols/DNA_extraction/extraction_gDNA_QIAGEN_QIAamp_DNA_Microbiome_kit.md

 **A. Tissue Homogenization**

 [ ] 1.
+Add two empty tubes, one at beginning and one at end, for extraction controls; treat as samples but without tissue added.
 Weigh up to 60 mg of tissue, use disposable scalpel to cut the tissue into smaller pieces on a sterile petri dish.
 Record weight and place into a ZR Bashing bead lysis tube.

 [ ] 2.
 Add 750 ml of Zymo Elution buffer to the tube.